 Each run must contain at least one positive and one negative control.
 However, the kit includes two positive controls (Positive control A and Positive control B, vials 4A and 4B) and it is recommended to use both controls for each plate.
-In case of a positive control, add 2 or 4 μ L Positive control from vial 4A or 4B (red cap) instead of the sample.
-In case of a negative control, add 2 or 4 μ L Negative control from vial #6 (PCR grade water, white cap) instead of the sample.
-Then add 1 or 3 μ L External control from vial #5 (purple cap).
+In case of a positive control, add 2 or 4 μL

+Positive control from vial 4A or 4B (red cap \bigcirc) instead of the sample.
+In case of a negative control, add 2 or 4 μ L Negative control from vial #6 (PCR grade water, white cap \bigcirc) instead of the sample.
+Then add 1 or 3 μ L External control from vial #5 (purple cap \bigcirc) to both the positive and negative control wells.
 Choose the same volumes for the positive, negative and external controls as you chose for the samples.
-The total reaction volume after adding the sample and controls is $20 \mu L$.
+The total reaction volume after adding the sample and controls is 20 μ L.

-We also recommend using an additional control - a known positive clinical sample in the same medium as the other samples, or the same biological sample type (e.g., saliva) on each plate.
+We also recommend using an additional control - a known positive clinical sample on each plate in the same medium as the other samples, or the same biological sample type (e.g., saliva) on each plate.
 We recommend to aliquoted this control and use repeatedly (control not included in the kit).
+However this control is optional and is not necessary.

 A dead volume is required for automated plate preparation with RT-PCR mix and sample addition.
-The total reaction volume and sample volume can therefore be reduced by 10 % compared to the values given in Chapters 5.6 and 5.7 without affecting the detection sensitivity.
+The total reaction volume and sample volume can therefore be reduced by $10\,\%$ compared to the values given in Chapters 5.6 and 5.7 without affecting the detection sensitivity.